Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 These guidelines provide a starting point, but digging deeper into the specific sales tax regulations of the states where you operate is essential to ensure accurate compliance.

-Here is our comprehensive guide with a state-by-state breakdown of key details about sales tax on shipping.
+Here is our comprehensive guide, with a state-by-state breakdown of key details on sales tax for shipping.

 STATE